 Asynchronous Protocols

-One of the core challenges of distributed computing is tolerating failures in an asynchronous network.
-The classic FLP lower bound is a fundamental result showing the impossibility of consensus under even one crash fault.
+Fundamental lower bound in asynchrony: The FLP lower bound showing the impossibility of consensus under even one crash fault.

 Series on Asynchronous Agreement: